-Thailand’s agrifood company Betagro reported a net profit of around USD 36 million in Q3 2025, an increase of 19.1% year-on-year (yoy).
-The company’s net profit margin reached 3.8%, reflecting improved operational efficiency and stronger gross margins.
+Thailand’s agrifood company Betagro reported a net profit of around USD 36 million in Q3 2025year-on-year (yoy).
+The company’s net profit margin reached 3.8%, reflecting improved operational efficiency and stronger gross margin.

 Sales volume growth offsets price declines